viacoin/vialectrum/contrib/build-osx/README.md

 Before starting, make sure that the Xcode command line tools are installed (e.g. you have `git`).

-    cd electrum-ltc
+    cd vialectrum
     ./contrib/build-osx/make_osx

-This creates a folder named Electrum-LTC.app.
+This creates a folder named Vialectrum.app.

 ## 2. Building the image
 The usual way to distribute macOS applications is to use image files containing the